AlexanderPoone/Proj_Mgmt_Project/research/notes.md

 With such classifications, it is also easier to find duplicate issues.
 Pull requests can also be classified in such way (except #4).

 The `tensorflow` GitHub repo seems to agree with these six categories, the developers named them `['type:bug', 'type:docs-bug', 'type:performance', 'type:support', 'type:feature', 'invalid']`.
-We also need to make a URL list of public GitHub repositories with these issue labels, and use them for training.
+We also need to make a URL list of public GitHub repositories with these issue labels (the categories' actual names differ) and use them for training.

 #### Automated issue filtering
 GitHub issues, by default, are free-form and unstructured.
 Therefore, it is probable that there are unconstructive issues like questions (should read the user manual instead of posting on GitHub), spam, or even gibberish.
 On some occasions, the team is too occupied to care about feature requests.